magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/misc_unshakeable-peace.md

 totally separate.
 I continued investigating like this until my understanding deepened even further: ‘Ah, this is important.
 When the perceived continuity of phenomena is cut, the result is peace.’
-The previous illusion of continuity () transformed into peace of mind ().
+The previous illusion of continuity (*santati*) transformed into peace of mind (*santi*).
 So I continued to sit, putting effort into the meditation.
 The mind at that time was focused solely on the meditation, indifferent to everything else.
 Had I stopped meditating at this point it would have been merely because it was complete.
 I could have taken it easy, but it wouldn’t have been because of laziness, tiredness, or feeling annoyed.
 Not at all.
 These were absent from the heart.
 There was only perfect inner balance and equipoise – just right.

 Eventually I did take a break, but it was only the posture of sitting that changed.
 My heart remained constant, unwavering and unflagging.
 I